Online Matching in Geometric Random Graphs: Introduction

 \section{Introduction}

-Online matching is motivated, among others, by its application to ad allocation on the internet.
+Online maximum cardinality matching\footnote{This setting is usually referred to as ``online matching" in the literature.
+We will use online maximum cardinality matching to avoid any confusion with online metric matching, the second setting considered in the paper.} is motivated, among others, by its application to ad allocation on the internet.
 Advertising platforms handle multiple companies paying for relevant ad space, and their goal is to maximize the number of valid ad-user allocations while adhering to budget constraints.

 In this dynamic setting, users generate web pages sequentially, and ads must be allocated immediately to avoid forfeiting available ad slots.
-This dynamic allocation process can be represented as an online matching problem.
+This dynamic allocation process can be represented as an online maximum cardinality matching problem.

-Formally, consider the bipartite graph $G(\mathcal{X},\mathcal{Y},\cE)$, with set of vertices $\mathcal{X}\cup \mathcal{Y}$ and set of edges $\cE \in \mathcal{X} \times \mathcal{Y}$.
-In our context of online matching, the ``offline" vertices $\cU$ represent the side of the companies, they are present from the beginning, while the vertices $\cV$, which represent the users, are revealed sequentially.
-At each arrival of a vertex $v \in \cV$, the edges adjacent to vertex $v$ are revealed.
+Consider a bipartite graph with two sets of vertices: one set representing companies and the other representing users.
+In this graph, edges represent compatibility between companies and users.
+In the language of online matching, the companies are the ``offline'' vertices, meaning they are present from the start.
+The users, on the other hand, are revealed one by one over time.
+Each time a new user appears, the connections (edges) between this user and the companies are revealed.
 Based on those edges, the vertex can then be matched irrevocably to a previously unmatched neighbor.
-The excellent survey \cite{Mehta} details in length applications, results, and techniques of online matching.
+The excellent survey \cite{Mehta} details in length applications, results, and techniques of online maximum cardinality matching.